Letgamer/mybrowserconfig/README.md

 You can download the newest windows release from [here](https://github.com/ungoogled-software/ungoogled-chromium-windows/releases).

+Enable the preferred lab settings and set chromium as the default browser after install.

 Afterwards, delete the desktop shortcut and download chrome_custom.vbs into **%USERPROFILE%**.

 Now right-click the chrome_custom.vbs and create a shortcut.